Wake Forest Career 1961-1968

 Going Away and Coming Back 1959-1961

 Ed and Jean lived in Winston-Salem from 1956-1959, and their first daughter Carolyn was born in 1957.
-In 1959, they left Winston-Salem and Wake Forest College — not knowing if they would ever be back — to return to Wake Forest, North Carolina.
-Ed was ready to finish his Divinity degree at Southeastern Seminary.
+In 1959, they returned to Southeastern Seminary in Wake Forest, NC, for Ed to finish his Divinity degree.
+They left Wake Forest College not knowing if they would ever return.

-After Ed graduated from Southeastern in May of 1960, the family then moved further away — to New York City for a year of Ed’s graduate study at Union Theological Seminary.
+In May of 1960, Ed graduated from Southeastern.
+The family then moved further away — to New York City for Ed to study one year at Union Theological Seminary.
 He had received a Danforth Scholarship.

-The year in New York was a richly enjoyable one for Ed, Jean, and Carolyn, yet Ed was never far from the Wake Forest fold.
-J. Allen Easley, chairman of the Religion Department, wrote this letter on February 28, 1961:
+The year in New York, 1960-61, was a richly enjoyable one for Ed, Jean, and Carolyn, yet Ed was never far from the Wake Forest fold.
+J. Allen Easley, chairman of the Religion Department, wrote this letter on February 28, 1961, about the possibility of his return:

 “Dear Ed, I am indeed glad to know that you are considering the possibility of returning to Wake Forest as BSU Director.
 I am sure you could render an excellence service here as you have done in the past.
 I would like be delighted to see you come back, and I assure you I would try to be of all possible help.
 You know our needs and our particular eccentricities…”